 - (j) To supervise compliance with the internal codes of conduct and corporate governance rules and recommendations in force at any given moment.
-At its meeting of February 27, 2020, the Audit Committee reviewed the 2019 Annual Corporate Governance Report.
-Likewise, at its meeting of December 11, 2019, a presentation was given on the actions taken during the previous year regarding information on and control of compliance with the Internal Code of Conduct and, at its meeting of January 29, 2020, the Committee reviewed and evaluated compliance with corporate policies.. - (k) To inform the Board of Directors, before the decision-making, on all the issues provided for in the Law, the Company's Bylaws and these Regulations and, in particular, on the following issues: - (i) the financial information that the Company must periodically disclose.
+At its meeting of February 23, 2021, the Audit Committee reviewed the 2020 Annual Corporate Governance Report.
+Likewise, at its meeting of December 14, 2020, it reviewed the actions taken to implement the distribution of and compliance with the Internal Code of Conduct and, at its meeting of January 26, 2021, it reviewed and assessed compliance with corporate policies. - (k) To inform the Board of Directors, before the decision-making, on all the issues provided for in the Law, the Company's Bylaws and these Regulations and, in particular, on the following issues: - (i) the financial information that the Company must periodically disclose.
 The Committee will ensure that interim statements are drawn up under the same accounting principles as the annual statements and, to this end, may ask the external auditor to conduct a limited review.
-At its meeting of January 29, 2020, the Audit Committee approved the financial reporting for the fourth quarter of 2019, which was then sent to the CNMV.
-Likewise, at its meeting of April 14, 2020, the information for the first quarter of 2020 was reviewed and then sent to the CNMV after it had been approved by the Board.
-The same was done at the meeting of July 28, 2020 in relation to the first semester of 2020.
-Lastly, at its meeting of October 14, 2020, the Audit Committee reviewed the information for the third quarter of 2020, subsequently sent to the CNMV after approval by the Board of Directors. - the creation or acquisition of shares in special-purpose vehicles or entities resident in countries or territories considered tax havens, and any other transactions or operations of an analogous nature whose complexity may detract from the transparency of the Group; - (iii) any structural changes or corporate transactions the company is planning and, in particular, on their economic conditions and accounting impact and, when applicable, the exchange ratio proposed; and - (iv) related-party transactions.
-At its meetings of February 27, 2020 and July 28, 2020, the Audit Committee studied related transactions, making a detailed analysis of the most significant ones.
+At its meeting of January 26, 2021, the Audit Committee approved the financial reporting for the fourth quarter of 2020, which was then sent to the CNMV.
+Likewise, at its meeting of April 12, 2021, the information for the first quarter of 2021 was reviewed and then sent to the CNMV after it had been approved by the Board.
+The same was done at the meeting of July 27, 2021 in relation to the first semester of 2021.
+Lastly, at its meeting of October 13, 2021, the Audit Committee reviewed the information for the third quarter of 2021, subsequently sent to the CNMV after approval by the Board of Directors. - the creation or acquisition of shares in special-purpose vehicles or entities resident in countries or territories considered tax havens, and any other transactions or operations of an analogous nature whose complexity may detract from the transparency of the Group; - (iii) any structural changes or corporate transactions the company is planning and, in particular, on their economic conditions and accounting impact and, when applicable, the exchange ratio proposed; and - (iv) related-party transactions.
+At its meetings of December 14, 2020, January 26, 2021 and July 27, 2021, the Audit Committee studied related transactions, making a detailed analysis of the most significant ones.
 Likewise, in addition to the two regular reviews, this type of agreements are reviewed whenever necessary and the Committee's opinion is submitted to the Board of Directors. - (I) Any others that may be attributed to them by the Bylaws, these Regulations, the Board of Directors or the law.